ghazalbn/Mobile-Data-Tracker/README.md

 ### Implementation Steps

-1. **Android Studio and SDK**: The app will be built using Android Studio, utilizing the Android Software Development Kit (SDK).
-This development environment provides the necessary tools and resources for creating Android applications.
+1. **Android Studio and SDK**: The app was built using Android Studio, utilizing the Android Software Development Kit (SDK).
+This development environment provided the necessary tools and resources for creating Android applications.

-2. **Data Capture**: The app will connect to the mobile network and capture data usage information from the network provider.
-This will involve leveraging relevant APIs provided by the network provider to retrieve accurate and up-to-date data usage details.
+2. **Data Capture**: The app connected to the mobile network and captured data usage information from the network provider.
+This involved leveraging relevant APIs provided by the network provider to retrieve accurate and up-to-date data usage details.

-3. **Data Analysis**: Once the data usage information is captured, the app will analyze the data to generate insights into usage patterns.
-This will involve applying data analytics techniques to identify trends, peak usage periods, and other relevant metrics.
-The insights will be presented to the user in a graphical format for better visualization.
+3. **Data Analysis**: Once the data usage information was captured, the app analyzed the data to generate insights into usage patterns.
+This involved applying data analytics techniques to identify trends, peak usage periods, and other relevant metrics.
+The insights were presented to the user in a graphical format for better visualization.

-4. **Usage Limit Management**: Users will have the ability to set their desired data usage limits within the app.
-The app will provide a user-friendly interface to define the limit and configure notifications to alert users when they approach or exceed the specified threshold.
+4. **Usage Limit Management**: Users had the ability to set their desired data usage limits within the app.
+The app provided a user-friendly interface to define the limit and configured notifications to alert users when they approached or exceeded the specified threshold.

 ### Project Structure